Linda Bloodworth-Thomason Tells Les Moonves ‘Go F— Yourself’ After Claiming He Killed Her Career At CBS

 Linda Bloodworth-Thomason is the creator of the 1980s CBS hit Designing Women.
 She also created the Burt Reynolds comedy, Evening Shade, and was an early writer for the CBS sitcoms M*A*S*H, Rhoda, and One Day at a Time.
 In 1992, Bloodworth-Thomason was given the largest writing and producing contract in the history of CBS, a $50 million deal for five new series with substantial penalties for each pilot not picked up.

 In a guest column for the Hollywood Reporter, Bloodworth-Thomason revealed that her high-dollar contract collided with the arrival of new CBS president Les Moonves.
-The legendary TV writer revealed that she was producing pilot titled Fully Clothed Non-Dancing Women and immediately became worried when she heard that Moonves “was rumored to be a big fan of topless bars.”
+The legendary TV writer revealed that she was producing a pilot titled Fully Clothed Non-Dancing Women and immediately became worried when she heard that Moonves “was rumored to be a big fan of topless bars.”
 She also got wind of the fact that he reportedly hated Designing Women and the “loud-mouthed speeches” of strong feminist characters like Julia Sugarbaker (Dixie Carter).

 'Designing Women' creator calls Les Moonves 'bullying' misogynist who blacklisted her for seven years https://t.co/7M7cyexgVc pic.twitter.com/AEZefQDXLb